jfree/jfreesvg/README.md

         <version>4.0</version>
     </dependency>

+JFreeSVG is a modular library with the module name `org.jfree.svg`.

-To use JFreeSVG with Java 8, you can use the following:
+To use JFreeSVG with Java 8, you can use the following (note the different artifact ID:

     <dependency>
         <groupId>org.jfree</groupId>
         <artifactId>jfreesvg</artifactId>
         <version>3.4</version>
     </dependency>

-For developers using the Java Module System, from version 4.0 JFreeSVG is a modular library with the module name `org.jfree.svg`.

 Build